tamslo/uyg-pharme-conversion/README.md

 ### Setup

 0. Have Docker installed 🐳
-1. Either pull this Docker image or build it locally (e.g., if you would like to make changes):
-   * Pull Docker image:
-     * `docker pull ghcr.io/tamslo/uyg-pharme-conversion:main`
-     * For Apple Silicon you may need to add `--platform linux/x86_64`
-     * The image name to start the container will be `ghcr.io/tamslo/uyg-pharme-conversion:main`
-     * ⏱️ *Pulling this image took about 2 min for me.*
-   * Clone this repository and build locally:
+1. Clone this repository and build the image locally:
      * `docker build -t uyg-to-pharme .`
      * The image name to start the container will be `uyg-to-pharme`
      * ⏱️ *Building this image took about 4 min for me.*